Guardian Capital Global Dividend

 Highlights

 ① The mandate underperformed its benchmark, the MSCI World Index, during the quarter.
-The portfolio’s high-quality bias and balance between secular growth and low economic sensitivity, coupled with the strategy’s dividend quality requirement and international exposure, has been a source of relative strength.
+The portfolio’s high-quality bias and balance between secular growth and lower economic sensitivity, coupled with the strategy’s dividend quality requirement, led to a slight lag in the high-beta, momentum-driven market this quarter.

 Mandate overview